 The Last Word

 This is one of the advantages of being the editor.
 So from the specific perspective of our Safe Streets 2012 challenge, let me share with you in a few words what I see as among the key principles we have learned through the work and the insightful perspectives developed over the years by Donald Appleyard, and which we very much need to keep to the fore in all our work on this in the year ahead.
 For safe streets and happy lives, if I read Appleyard correctly, it’s pretty straight-forward.
-We need to create situations in our cities marked by: (a) less traffic, (b) much slower traffic and (c) a lot more human activity out on our streets.
+We need to create situations in our cities marked by: (a) much less traffic, (b) much slower traffic and (c) a lot more human activity out on our streets.
+How hard is that?
 We should never forget this.